-Ask A Healer Health Challenge Series
+Ask A Healer Side Effects Series

-Let your doctor know if you are on MAOI therapy or if you have a history of seizures.
+There is a long list of possible amitryptyline side effects.
+THIS IS ONLY A PARTIAL LIST.
+Before we get into side effects, here are a few warnings specific to this particular prescription drug: Let your doctor know if you are on MAOI therapy or if you have a history of seizures.
 From all I've read, a person normally should NOT take amitryptyline if on MAOI therapy or have a history of seizures.
+Be sure to tell your doctor if you have liver problems.
+Most prescription drugs are processed by the liver so any liver problems should be reported to your mental health professional.

 If you have a longterm habit of medicating with alcohol, or typically drink more than 2 alcholic beverages more than 2 times per week, ask your doctor to check your liver before going on amitryptyline.
 This is a good idea even if you don't think you have a liver problem.
 Your counselor can't read your mind so let them know if checking the liver is important in your case.

-Additionally, there are strong concerns when giving this particular drug to anyone under the age of 18.
+You should know that there are strong concerns when giving amitryptyline to anyone under the age of 18.
 Some resources I checked even say amitryptyline should not be given to children under the age of 12.
+If your child's doctor has prescribed this drug, it's vital to monitor the behavior of the child very, very closely because reactions can give way to thoughts of harming themselves or others, quickly worsening depression, and more.

 One of the most common side effects when taking chemical sedatives such as amitryptyline is dry mouth.
 Ask your doctor about moisture-increasing mouthwashes or other ways to combat this very common side effect of amitryptyline.